john-science/john-science.github.io/_posts/2023-04-11-python-venvs.md

 λ python3.9 -m venv venv_39
 ```

+This is super handy.
+For instance, this is how I quickly and easily test my code in different versions of Python.

 ## Adding a Library

-Okay, but so far, we haven't really _used_ the virtual env for anything.
+Okay, but so far, we haven't really _used_ the virtual env for much.
 Let's install something:

 ```bash
 (my_venv) λ pip install numpy==1.24.2